getBoolean/shu_epub/README.md

 * Controllers
   * **EpubController**
     * Abstract
-    * getFilePaths - Method to get filepaths to all files
+    * Future getFilePaths - Method to get filepaths to all files
-    * getFileBytes - Method to get bytes of file from filepath
+    * Future getFileBytes - Method to get bytes of file from filepath
     * Create instance of EPUB object when controller is created
     * Getter for EPUB object
   * **EpubArchiveController** extends **EpubController**